naqvijafar91/go-workshops/docs/12-testing.md

 ```

- If you delete the "if" statement from our previous test it will retain 50% test coverage but lose its usefulness in verifying the behaviour of the "Sum" method.
+ If you delete the "if" a statement from our previous test it will retain 50% test coverage but lose its usefulness in verifying the behavior of the "Sum" method.

 **Generating an HTML coverage report**

-If you use the following two commands you can visualise which parts of your program have been covered by the tests and which statements are lacking:
+If you use the following two commands you can visualize which parts of your program have been covered by the tests and which statements are lacking:

 ```
 go test -cover -coverprofile=c.out